Steven Levitsky: Career

-Work
+Research

-Levitsky is known for his work with Lucan Way on "competitive authoritarian" regimes, that is, hybrid government types in which, on the one hand, democratic institutions are generally accepted as the means to obtaining and exercising political power, but, on the other hand, incumbents violate the norms of those institutions so routinely, and to such an extent, that the regime fails to meet basic standards for democracy; under such a system, incumbents almost always retain power, because they control and tend to use the state to squelch opposition, arresting or intimidating opponents, controlling media coverage, or tampering with election results.
+Levitsky is known for his work with University of Toronto professor Lucan Way on "competitive authoritarian" regimes: hybrid government types in which, on the one hand, democratic institutions are generally accepted as the means to obtaining and exercising political power, but, on the other hand, incumbents violate the norms of those institutions so routinely, and to such an extent, that the regime fails to meet basic standards for democracy; under such a system, incumbents almost always retain power, because they control and tend to use the state to squelch opposition, arresting or intimidating opponents, controlling media coverage, or tampering with election results.
 Writing about the phenomenon in 2002, Levitsky and Way named Serbia under Slobodan Milošević and Russia under Vladimir Putin as examples of such regimes.
+When collaborating, Levitsky brings his expertise on Latin America while Way brings his on countries of the former Soviet Union.

 In 2018, Levitsky published How Democracies Die with fellow Harvard professor Daniel Ziblatt.
-The book examines the conditions that can lead democracies to break down from within, rather than due to external events such as military coups or foreign invasions.
+The book examines the conditions that may lead democracies to break down from within, rather than due to external events such as military coups or foreign invasions.
 How Democracies Die received widespread praise.
 It spent a number of weeks on The New York Times Best Seller list and six weeks on the non-fiction bestseller list of the German weekly Der Spiegel.
 The book was recognized as one of the best nonfiction books of 2018 by the Washington Post, Time, and Foreign Affairs.
-Levitsky and Ziblatt have also co-authored numerous opinion articles on American democracy in the New York Times.
+Levitsky and Ziblatt have co-authored numerous opinion articles on American democracy in the New York Times.

-Levitsky is also an expert on the Nicaraguan revolution.

 Personal life

-He is married to Liz Mineo, a Peruvian journalist graduated from National University of San Marcos and Columbia University, who currently works at The Harvard Gazette.
-Levitsky lives with his wife and daughter in Brookline, Massachusetts.
-He is Jewish.
+Levitsky is married to Liz Mineo, a Peruvian journalist with degrees from the National University of San Marcos and Columbia University who currently works at The Harvard Gazette.
+They live with their daughter in Brookline, Massachusetts.
+Levitsky is Jewish.